Starcounter/Docs/guides/web-apps/sessions/README.md

 The priorities for session determination, for incoming requests, are the following (latter has higher priority than previous): session on socket, `Referer` header, `X-Referer` header, session URI parameter.

-## Interacting With a Server-Side JSON Objects

-The newly created JSON object is automatically made available to the client using the GET method.
-I.e. if the response to the `PersonView` object in the example above returns a location such as `Location: /__default/D11C498A1A5F64ABD0000010`, you can access this resource by doing a `GET /__default/D11C498A1A5F64ABD0000010`.
-If the resource have not been accessed for a configurable period of time, it will be removed from the server.

-More important, however is the built in support for the [HTTP PATCH method](http://tools.ietf.org/html/rfc5789) and [JSON-Patch](http://tools.ietf.org/html/rfc6902).
-This allows Starcounter to communicate using delta updates rather than sending complete JSON representations of the entire resource.

 ## Session Options

 The `Session` constructor has an overload that takes the enum `SessionOptions`.
 This enum has five options: